vadosnaprimer/pspkvm/trunk/midp/src/tool/fontgen/src/README.txt

 Files:
-rdfont.c -- converts font bitmap from the C sources to a human-editable MIDP-FONTDEF format file wrfont.c -- converts a MIDP-FONTDEF file to C source defining the corresponding font bitmap gxj_font_bitmap.c -- taken from the MIDP sources gxj_intern_font_bitmap.h -- taken from the MIDP sources
+rdfont.c -- converts font bitmap from the C sources to a human-editable MIDP-FONTDEF format file rdfont_2.c -- converts font bitmap from the C sources to a human-editable MIDP-FONTDEF format file--modified version reads format 2 files with longer headers wrfont.c -- converts a MIDP-FONTDEF file to C source defining the corresponding font bitmap gxj_font_bitmap.c -- taken from the MIDP sources gxj_intern_font_bitmap.h -- taken from the MIDP sources